 With these two inputs the probability that Serena will win the match can be computed at each point in the match.
 In fact, once a point is finished and the new score is known, the updated probability is presented within one second.
 Suppose the second set of the final has just been completed (the score from Serena's point of view is 4-6/6-4).
-Then the following graph can be generated.
+Then, the graph in Figure 1 can be generated.

 The graph shows that at the start of the final set (145 points have been played) Serena's probability has shrunk from the starting point of 70% to about 60%.
 The graph also gives a summary of the development of the match so far.
 Venus' start was overwhelming.
 Serena came back but still lost the first set.
 The first few games of the second set were shared, but then Serena took a decisive lead.
-In the second part of the second set the graph is quite stable, indicating that halfway through the second set, it was already quite certain that Serena would win the set.
-It took Serena some time before she could end the second set.
-During the third set the graph can be extended.